Table to JSON

 Converts the selected columns content to a JSON value row-wise or column-wise.
-It also have an option to "undo" -with some limitations- the JSON to Table transformation and create JSON values for each row based on the column names.
+It also has an option to "undo" - with some limitations - the JSON to Table transformation, and can create JSON values for each row based on the column names.

 Example input table:

-Keep rows (with Column names as paths, separator: .):
+Keep rows (column names treated as paths, default separator: .):

 {